SDolha/SqlWebApi-HtmlDataManager/README.md

 ![25](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/25.png)

 ### Prepare for client side development
-26. Enter Nuget package manager to add framework to help with client side Development
+26. Open Nuget package manager to add frameworks to help with client side Development
 ![26](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/26.png)

-27. Use Browse to search for, then select and install AngularJS.Core package
+27. Use Browse to search for, then select and install AngularJS.Core package (or another client side framework package that you would like to use)
 ![27](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/27.png)

 ### Create client side to display employee data from the database